4 Ideas For Your Seasonal Allergy Checklist

 If sneezing and itchy eyes are part of your day-to-day life come spring, you may have seasonal allergies.
 Try the following to see which have the most beneficial effects on your allergy symptoms:

-- Eliminate dairy (to avoid immune-system irritation).
+- Eliminate dairy (due to the potential for immune-system irritation in some).
 Opt for unsweetened dairy substitutes from coconut, almond or cashew if you are missing them.

-- Increase your intake of omega-3 fatty acids – try wild Alaskan salmon, freshly ground flaxseeds, or fish oil supplements.
+- Increase your intake of omega-3 fatty acids – try wild Alaskan salmon or other wild caught fish like halibut and black cod, freshly ground flaxseeds, or fish oil supplements.